lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-15-using-python-to-parse-icalendar-file.md

 {% highlight python %}
 def lecturize(event):
     summary = str(event['SUMMARY'])
-    for lecture in lectures:
-        if lecture in summary:
+    return [lecture for lecture in lectures if lecture in summary]
-            return lecture
 {% endhighlight %}
 Now we have the data in a usable format.
 {% highlight python %}